nimbly/Carton/README.md

 $container->set(SomeInterface::class, new SomeClass);
 ```

-Of course, you don't *need* to assign objects - it can be anyhing you like.
+Of course, you don't *need* to assign objects - it can be anything you like.

 ```php
 $container->set("timezone", "UTC");